hyperledger/besu-docs/docs/Concepts/Node-Types.md

 You can't switch from fast sync to snap sync.
 If your node is blocked in the middle of a fast sync, you can start over using snap sync instead by stopping the node, deleting the data directory, and starting over using `--sync-mode=X_SNAP`.

+### Checkpoint synchronization

+!!! important

+    Checkpoint sync is an experimental feature.

+Enable checkpoint sync using [`--sync-mode=X_CHECKPOINT`](../Reference/CLI/CLI-Syntax.md#sync-mode).
+You need Besu version 22.4.3 or later to use checkpoint sync.

+Checkpoint sync behaves like [snap sync](#snap-synchronization), but instead of syncing from the genesis block, it syncs from a specific checkpoint configured in the [Besu genesis file](../HowTo/Configure/Genesis-File.md).
+There are currently checkpoints in the network configurations for Ethereum Mainnet and the Ropsten and Goerli testnets.

+!!! example "Ethereum Mainnet checkpoint configuration"

+    ```json
+    "checkpoint": {
+      "hash": "0x844d581cb00058d19f0584fb582fa2de208876ee56bbae27446a679baf4633f4",
+      "number": 14700000,
+      "totalDifficulty": "0xA2539264C62BF98CFC6"
+    }
+    ```

+If you enable checkpoint sync without a checkpoint configuration in the genesis file, Besu will snap sync from the genesis block.

 ## Run an archive node